 Recruiting Area: Erie, Pennsylvania

-David Delgado enters his second season as the tight ends coach at Baldwin Wallace University in 2018.
+David Delgado enters his third season as the tight ends coach at Baldwin Wallace University in 2019.

 Delgado came to BW following a successful collegiate career at Eastern Washington University where he helped the Eagles win three Big Sky Championships.